grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 1. Viewing the Help file is easy.
 Any time during the game, press **F1**.
 1. To see the **social dialog** that prompt the user to rate the game, just play a few rounds.
 At the end of a round you will be prompted with a dialog to rate the app.
-1. The live tile feature also happens at end of a round; there is no UI to ask user if they want to update tile, etc. so play a round and if you want to see the code, set a break point in it.
+1. The live tile is getting updated at end of each round; there is no UI to ask user if they want to update tile, etc. so play a round and if you want to see the code, set a break point in **SetLiveTile**.
-To see the live tile, you do need to have it pinned to your start menu.
-You can do it before, or after you have ran the game.
+To see the live tile, you do need to have it pinned to your Start menu.
+You can pin the tile  before, or after you have ran the game.

 #### Discussion around Unity WSA APIs ####

-These APIs are convenient and easy to use.
-You did not notice this yet (we will cover it next), but there are threading requirements the API is abstracting and handling for you.
+These UnityEngine.WSA.* APIs are convenient and easy to use.
+You did not notice this yet (we will cover it next), but there are threading requirements the API is abstracting and handling for you, we will explore these in our next exercise.

 Unfortunately, the APIs are also limited.
 They do not handle all native integration scenarios.
-No worries though, we can just inline code on Unity projects to access other the APIs.
+No worries though, there are more options, let's explore our next one: writing inline code in your Unity project to access WinRT APIs.

 <a name="Exercise3"></a>
 ### Exercise 3: Adding WinRT inline code to a Unity game ###

-When Unity games target Windows Store (with a .NET backend, not IL2CPP), they are compiled using the .NET compiler and therefore can access WinRT APIs, since as part of the build process, Unity links against WinRT libraries.
+When Unity games target Windows Store (with a .NET backend, not IL2CPP), they are compiled using the .NET compiler and therefore can access WinRT APIs; as part of their build process, Unity links against WinRT libraries.

-To inline WinRT code into your Unity project all you need to do is protect yourself so that Unity does not try to compile that when targeting other platforms; for this, we will use the NETFX_CORE pre-processor.
+To inline WinRT code into your Unity project all you need to do is protect yourself so that Unity does not try to compile that code when targeting other platforms; for this, we will use the NETFX_CORE pre-processor.

 Unity's documentation has more guidance on [pre-processors defines for platform specific compilation](http://docs.unity3d.com/Manual/PlatformDependentCompilation.html).
 For today' exercises we will use these directives:

 - **NETFX_CORE** to filter for compiling with .NET Core (the C# compiler) and linking to WinRT.
-- **WINDOWS_UWP** to ensure code is used only on Windows 10, when APIs are 10 specific.
+- **WINDOWS_UWP** to ensure code is used only on Windows 10, when APIs are Windows 10 specific.
 - **UNITY_EDITOR** to filter out code that only runs in the editor.

 To exercise inlining code, we want to add support to enter and exit full screen mode when the user presses F11 in our game.
 The game is already listening for keyboard input in the **Update** loop in **GameManager**, so we can add the code to enter/exit full screen there: